 The Costa Rica Center is located in Heredia City, a block and a half away from the Central Park.
 First Year Students will take a group flight from New York with the Director of the Costa Rica Center after their orientation and arrive in San José together.
 They will then be picked up at the airport and driven to the hotel where we will be staying during the first orientation days before students move in with their local host families.

 HOW TO REACH THE CENTER

-The Center's facilities include an administrative area, computer room, a small library, a garden, a hall for Community Meetings, small and quiet study rooms, and rooms for seminars, Spanish classes, and academic advising.
+The Center's facilities include an administrative area, computer room, a small library, a garden, a large backyard, a hall for Community Meetings, and rooms for seminars, Spanish classes, and academic advising.

 The Costa Rica Center has eight IBM-compatible computers as well as one MAC for student use, and two printers connected to all of them.
 Students can access the Internet from any of those computers or from their laptop through our wireless network.
 Students also have access to a multimedia projector.